 Skip to content

-1. Get-Acl is a built-in cmdlet in PowerShell and comes by default with Windows PowerShell.
-You do not need to install any additional modules to use it.
+1. Get-Acl is a built-in cmdlet in PowerShell.
+No additional modules are required.

-NOTE: we can use the following command to enumerate the folder permissions
+Note: We can use the following command to enumerate folder permissions.

 Get-Acl -Path C:\ | Format-List